beet is the command-line interface to beets.

 The -L (--library) flag is also useful for retagging.
 Instead of listing paths you want to import on the command line, specify a query string that matches items from your library.
 In this case, the -s (singleton) flag controls whether the query matches individual items or full albums.
 If you want to retag your whole library, just supply a null query, which matches everything: beet import -L

 Note that, if you just want to update your files’ tags according to changes in the MusicBrainz database, the MBSync Plugin is a better choice.
 Reimporting uses the full matching machinery to guess metadata matches; mbsync just relies on MusicBrainz IDs.

 Queries the database for music.

 Want to search for “Gronlandic Edit” by of Montreal?
 Try beet list gronlandic.
 Maybe you want to see everything released in 2009 with “vegetables” in the title?
 Try beet list year:2009 title:vegetables.
+You can also specify the sort order.
 (Read more in Queries.)

 You can use the -a switch to search for albums instead of individual items.
 In this case, the queries you use are restricted to album-level fields: for example, you can search for year:1969 but query parts for item-level fields like title:foo will be ignored.
 Remember that artist is an item-level field; albumartist is the corresponding album field.

 The -p option makes beets print out filenames of matched items, which might be useful for piping into other Unix commands (such as xargs).
 Similarly, the -f option lets you specify a specific format with which to print every album or track.
 This uses the same template syntax as beets’ path formats.
 For example, the command beet ls -af '$album: $tracktotal' beatles prints out the number of tracks on each Beatles album.
 In Unix shells, remember to enclose the template argument in single quotes to avoid environment variable expansion.